isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Any API that may eventually depend on high-level runtime configuration or business logic should not be made `constexpr`.
-Such customization can not be evaluated by the compiler, and any `constexpr` functions that depend upon that API will have to be refactored or drop `constexpr`.
+Such customization can not be evaluated by the compiler, and any `constexpr` functions that depended upon that API would have to be refactored or drop `constexpr`.

 ##### Enforcement